notionsdk/notion-sdk-kotlin-old/README.md

 # KNotion API

 Unofficial Notion.so API wrapper, written in Kotlin.
-You can use it in Java too.
+Can be used in Java.

 ### Install

 - Add `jitpack.io` to your repositories list

 ```
 repositories {
     // ...
     maven { url 'https://jitpack.io' }
 }
 ```

 - Add library to dependencies list

 ```
 dependencies {
     implementation "com.github.petersamokhin:knotion-api:$kNotionApiVersion"